london-escience/tempss/doc/BuildingTemplatesXML.md

 ###### Input nodes

 Input nodes can take the form of either a dropdown list containing possible options for a value, or a text input box where a value can be entered by the user.
-The `inputType` attribute should be set to either `choice` or `text` to determine the type of input node.
-Validation information can be added to `text` input nodes so that the user interface can validate the value entered by a user and provide feedback on whether the user has entered a correct value or not.
+The `inputType` attribute should be set to either `choice`, `text` or `file` to determine the type of input node.
+Validation information can be added to `text` input nodes and `file` input nodes so that the user interface can validate the value entered by a user and provide feedback on whether the user has entered a correct value or not.
 More information on validation is provided in the _[Additional elements](#additional-elements)_ section.

 To specify a text input node, you would write something similar to the following: